Modelling coronary artery bypass grafts

 What was done

-- Accelerated the flux and source computation.
+Accelerated the flux and source computation.
 This was achieved by using ``numba'', which automatically translates Python code to compiled C (i.e. without requiring additional maintenance).
-Resulting speedup is between 1.2-2 times.
+Resulting in speedup of 4.7x speedup.

-- Developed a tool to visualise the network and time dependent flow/area/pressure fields.
+Developed a tool to visualise the network and time dependent flow/area/pressure fields.
+Added support for subsegments and ability to display stenoses, and branches

 "I am extremely grateful for NeSI’s assistance with my research involving computer modelling of coronary artery bypass grafts to aid in cardiac surgeon decision-making for patients with coronary artery disease.
 Prior to their involvement I was spending a large amount of time waiting for the computer to solve even the smallest, most basic networks of blood vessels.
 This hindered my progress significantly.
 With NeSI’s help, the more sophisticated vessel networks were being solved in several hours, whereas on prior estimates they would have taken a few months.
 This significant speed-up allowed me to investigate various aspects of the vessel network models and gain greater understanding in a timely fashion.